a-eski/ttyio/README.md

 # ttyterm

 A lightweight wrapper library for unibilium.
+Useful for writing CLI/REPL/shell applications.
+Example is in main.c.

 ## Code Definitions